Vaccine a shot in the arm for Campbell’s Olympic preparation

 Australia is holding its swimming trials for the Olympics from June 12-17.
 The Tokyo Olympics start July 23, with the first swimming medals on offer the following day.

-Campbell said Australian athletes were embracing the vaccinations as an extra precaution against COVID-19, which has already forced a 12-month delay to the Tokyo Olympics.
+Campbell said Australian athletes were embracing the vaccinations as an extra precaution during the COVID-19 pandemic, which has already forced a 12-month delay to the Tokyo Olympics.

 She said it will keep the Australian swimmers in line with their rivals from countries such as the United States and Britain.

 “As far as I know, everyone is putting up their hand and saying ‘Yes please, and thank you, we will take that vaccine,’” she said.
 “The majority of our competitors (in swimming) will have had the vaccine as well, and so we want to even the playing field.”